AceKokuren/LearnCoding/Projects/Mixed Messages/README.md

 09/12/2021 - Added functionality to ensure no element matches corresponding element in array<br>
              Added comments to code<br>
-             Changed randomElement to return a number only for comparison
+             Changed randomElement to return a number only for comparison Created simple html page with a button and a display for the quote

 ---------------